 Accounts Receivable and Accounts Payable are business terms that are primarily used in accounting.
-The real difference between Accounts Receivable vs Accounts Payable is clear from the names itself.
-When as a business you buy any product and don’t pay for it up front, then the amount that you owe is accounts payable.
-On the other hand, if as a business a customer buys from you, but did not pay immediately, then that amount is accounts receivable for you.
+The real difference between Accounts Receivable vs Accounts Payable is clear from the names themselves.
+When you buy any product as a business and don’t pay for it upfront, then the amount you owe is accounts payable.
+On the other hand, if, as a business, a customer buys from you, but did not pay immediately, then that amount is accounts receivable for you.

 Financial analysts keep a close watch on these two metrics in the company’s financial statement to analyze liquidity in the business.
-A wide gap between receivable and payable is not a good sign for the company in the long run.
-Take for instance, if the customers of the company are not making timely payment but the company has to pay to its suppliers.
+A wide gap between receivables and payable is not a good sign for the company in the long run.
+Take, for instance, if the customers of the company are not making timely payments, but the company has to pay to its suppliers.
 This would lead to a cash crunch.
 Even if a company is earning a profit, such a gap between accounts receivable and accounts payable could result in a company struggling to manage its day-to-day operations.

 To better understand both the terms and their usage, let’s see the differences between Accounts Receivable vs Accounts Payable.

 Following are the differences between Accounts Receivable vs Accounts Payable:

 The money that a company would receive from its debtors in the future is accounts receivable.
 Accounts Payable is the amount that a business or a company owes to its suppliers.

 Accounts receivable exist because the company sells goods and services on credit.
 Accounts payable are there because a company buys products or raw materials on credit.